sikandarqaisar/CloudWatch_Alarm_Publish_To_SQS.yaml-cloudFormation/README.md

 ~~~

 **Description:**
 Upload this file in aws-cloudformation.
 This Stack create Enviroment for Ec2 Instance.
-It create Vpc with 1 subnet, which having internet access.
+It create Vpc with 1 Public subnet, which having internet access.
+Then it create Public Security Group for Ec2 Instance.
 It also create Outputs of some resources which we use later.